rebelsky/sams-assorted-musings-reflections/grinnell-football.md

 for football players.
 When eldest son interviewed at one, they "warned" him that he needed an ACT score of at least 23.
 (For Grinnell, the average ACT score is 31 or 32, and the 25th percentile score is 30 [6].
-And don't worry; the 23 is nota n issue, since eldest is above 75th percentile for Grinnell.)
+And don't worry; the 23 is not an issue, since eldest is above 75th percentile for Grinnell and scored much higher than 23 when he took the ACT in 7th grade.)
 When middle son interviewed at another peer, they told him that all football players start on academic probation because they assume they will need the extra support.
 Grinnell assumes that our players will be the same caliber as all other students.

 [6] <https://www.grinnell.edu/about/profile>.

-[7] Both Grinnell and Chicago have a 75% winning record against Iowa;
-Grinnell is 3-1, Chicago is 9-3.
+[7] Eldest son says that this footnote was incorrect.
+It has now been elided.

 [8] In those early years, they also significantly out-drew the Bears.